flipdishbytes/api-client-java/docs/EventsApi.md

 <a name="getStoreEvents"></a>
 # **getStoreEvents**
-> RestApiEventSearchPaginationResult getStoreEvents(storeId, limit, page, start, end, name)
+> RestApiEventSearchPaginationResult getStoreEvents(storeId, limit, page, start, end, orderId, storeId2, storeGroupId, userId, userEmail, userName, voucherCode, eventType, flipdishEventId)

 Get store events  For technical reasons, the number of records returned is limited to 100.